 This is important because we all have to take risks in our life if we're to achieve our full potential, and it makes sense to try to find the middle path between suffocating caution and reckless optimism.
 The ability to find this middle path, to be able to take risks intelligently, is a great advantage in many business situations.

 Research has shown that your personality type is a good way of predicting your risk propensity.
-Click here to find out more about a good approach to personality typing, and to take a quick self-test that will help you understand yours.
+Click here to find out more about a good approach to personality typing, and to take a popular free self-test that will help you understand yours.